rasmusab/officialcocktails/officialcocktails.com/content/cocktails/tequila_sunrise.md

 - Garnish the drink with a slice of orange and a cherry for a beautiful presentation.

-## Alcohol-free alternative to a Tequila sunrise
+## Alcohol-free alternative to the Tequila sunrise

 One possible alcohol-free alternative to the tequila sunrise is a Virgin Sunrise.
 The Virgin Sunrise is made with orange juice, grenadine syrup and ginger ale.
 To make a Virgin Sunrise, follow these instructions: